rainlanguage/arb-bot/README.md

 - `--order-interpreter`, Option to filter the subgraph query results with a specific order's interpreter address, Will override the 'ORDER_INTERPRETER' in env variables
 - `--monthly-ratelimit`, 0x monthly rate limit, if not specified will not respect any 0x monthly ratelimit, Will override the 'MONTHLY_RATELIMIT' in env variables
 - `--sleep`, Seconds to wait between each arb round, default is 10, Will override the 'SLEPP' in env variables
-- `--srouter-max-profit`, Option to maximize profit for 'srouter' mode, comes at the cost of more RPC calls, Will override the 'MAX_PROFIT' in env variables
+- `--max-profit`, Option to maximize profit for 'srouter' mode, comes at the cost of more RPC calls, Will override the 'MAX_PROFIT' in env variables
 - `-V` or `--version`, output the version number
 - `-h` or `--help`, output usage information